jaxspades/personal-website/posts/posts/gaming/st-paddys-weekend-lan-party-p-t.md

 So PT (short for Playable Teaser), is a short yet complete horror puzzle game that is a trailer for an entirely different project.

-I'm going to go into details here so SPOILER ALERT.
+I'm going to go into details here so *SPOILER ALERT*.

 You can't get this game on the Playstation Network anymore, so I'm not spoiling too much here.